“Social workers’ morale is high and they enjoy working in Brighton & Hove.”

 This was the conclusion of Ofsted’s ILACS report on our services in July 2018.
 Quite different from the headlines about overwhelmed and burnt-out social workers with unmanageable caseloads we often see.
 This doesn’t mean we think social work isn’t challenging or emotionally demanding.
 Just the opposite.
 We have developed a whole system that provides containment for social workers so that they can build ongoing relationships with families and use these relationships to make a difference for children and young people.
 This system is made up of small teams, or pods, of workers who get to know each other and the families they are supporting.

-Nearly four years ago, we re-designed our Children’s Social Work service based on feedback from families, young people and our practitioners.
+Three years ago, we re-designed our Children’s Social Work service based on feedback from families, young people and our practitioners.
 The changes we introduced have had a positive impact for social workers and their ability to provide consistent and purposeful support to children and young people.
-Despite increasing national demand, the number of children in our care or with a child protection plan have both decreased by around 20% since we introduced our model of practice.
+Despite increasing national demand, the number of children in our care or with a child protection plan have both decreased by over 10% since we introduced our model of practice.
 We are not complacent about these changes.
 The principles behind our model and how we have brought about positive change are subject to an ongoing evaluation.
 This was published as a report with the University of Sussex’s Centre for Social Work Innovation and Research in July 2017 – ‘Empathy, tenacity & compassion'.